 If you’re not interested in buying more shares during a market decline, then the key may be simply to hold fast.
 Focus on other elements of your financial plan that you can control, such as paying down debt or purchasing a life insurance policy to help provide long-term financial protection for your loved ones.

 It is crucial to remember that investing is a long-term endeavor.
 The goal should be less about outperforming indexes and more about giving an investment uninterrupted time in the market — time to experience periods of rising prices and time to recover from periods of declining prices.
 After all, even short periods out of the market can have a substantial impact on investment returns.

 FOLLOW YOUR PLAN: THIS IS WHY YOU HAVE IT

 - 63% of a Sun Life Financial survey agreed that they worry less about money because they have a financial plan

 - 73% of those respondents believe that financial planning has helped give them greater peace of mind

 - And 2X more people with a financial plan are two times more likely to be confident in their plans to retire

-Some reasons people avoid consulting with a professional financial advisor to develop a plan are they don’t think they have enough assets to warrant a formal plan, they may believe they have a good grasp of their finances and/or they think it will be expensive or way too complicated.
+Some reasons people avoid consulting with a professional wealth manager to develop a plan are they don’t think they have enough assets to warrant a formal plan, they may believe they have a good grasp of their finances and/or they think it will be expensive or way too complicated.

 However, setting aside all of those concerns, if you could achieve greater confidence in your investment strategy during a down market, that alone may be worth it to have a financial plan.